Skip to main content

 Your endocrine system operates on a sophisticated series of feedback loops, much like a highly responsive thermostat regulating the temperature of a room.
 The primary control center for your reproductive hormones is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The hypothalamus in your brain signals the pituitary gland, which in turn signals the testes to produce testosterone.

-When external testosterone is introduced, the brain senses that levels are sufficient and naturally reduces its own signals, which can lead to a decrease in natural and testicular shrinkage.
+When external testosterone is introduced, the brain senses that levels are sufficient and naturally reduces its own signals, which can lead to a decrease in natural testosterone production and testicular shrinkage.
 This is a normal, adaptive response.
 Medications like Gonadorelin, a Gonadotropin-Releasing Hormone (GnRH) analogue, are used to gently mimic the hypothalamus’s signal, keeping the pituitary and testes active and preserving their function throughout therapy.

 The Essential Role of Estradiol